goozoon/bambulab-prometheus/README.md

 - **LAN Only** - Enables local network communication
 - **Dev Mode** - Enables MQTT access (required for this exporter)

+> [!NOTE]
+> **Static IP Address Required** - While Bambu Lab printers don't have a static IP option in their settings, you must configure a static IP address for your printer via your **router's DHCP settings**.
+This ensures the printer's IP doesn't change, which would break the exporter connection.
+Configure a DHCP reservation or static lease in your router for the printer's MAC address.

 ### Network Ports